Skip to content

 LanguageType languages, std::vector<double> &xys);

-int get_kerning(FT_UInt left, FT_UInt right, FT_Kerning_Mode mode, bool fallback);
+int get_kerning(FT_UInt left, FT_UInt right, FT_Kerning_Mode mode);

 void set_kerning_factor(int factor);